 DIVORCE: WHAT HAPPENS TO YOUR NAME AFTER YOUR SUCCESSFUL DIVORCE

-One of the things that come up after a divorce is a name change.
-You don’t want to carry the name from the past relationships into the future.
+At the Tiffany Fina Law Firm, we know that one of the things that come up after a divorce is a name change.
+You don’t want to carry the name from past relationships into the future.
 A Scottsdale divorce attorney will explain to you what it means and what goes into the process.

 The groups of people who seek name changes are usually women who are newly divorced.
 But it is not limited to that.
 You could seek name changes after divorce and on many other occasions which will be specified soon.
 Nowadays it is common to see women wanting to go back to their old names after divorce as against their hyphenated name.